Manifest

 This field is optional.
 If not specified, an empty set is considered as the default.

-For documentation on how to write a query_template
+For documentation on how to write a query_template, refer to

 Writing query templates